RotorHazard/RotorHazard/doc/RHAPI.md

 #### fields.options
 _Read only_
-Provides a list of options registered by plugins.
+Provide a list of options registered by plugins.
 Does not include built-in options.

 #### fields.register_option(field, panel=None, order=0)
 Register an option and optioanlly assign it to be desiplayed on a UI panel.